-- Incoterms make no mention of ownership, strange as it may seem if you are new to the concepts.
-Incoterms only define when possession, control and risk transfer from seller to buyer.
+- The rules for Incoterms® make no mention of ownership, strange as it may seem if you are new to the concepts.
+Incoterms® only defines when possession, control and risk transfer from seller to buyer.

 Passing the ship’s rail is not the same as set down in the ship.
 If a crane drops and damages a container in between passing the rail and being set down, then it does not count as having been handed over to the buyer, and is still the seller’s responsibility.

 The table above shows when risk (yellow bars) and insurance (red bars) transfer from seller to buyer for each Incoterm.